chocolatey/docs/input/en-us/guides/organizations/organizational-deployment-guide.md

 > * Use SSL if accessible from the internet
 > * Store the Chocolatey nupkg and other packages from Chocolatey Software on this server (next exercise covers this)

 > :memo: **NOTE** Chocolatey.Server is a one package repository per setup and only has one apikey that can be used.
 So if you need multiple repositories, you would setup multiple Chocolatey.Server instances to cover your needs.
-Another option when you need multiple repositories and want ease of management is to look into Artifactory Pro, Nexus, and ProGet.
+Another option when you need multiple repositories and want ease of management is to look into Artifactory Pro, Cloudsmith, Nexus, and ProGet.
 They not only have multiple Chocolatey/NuGet repositories per instance, but also other repositories types as well.
 See the next section.

 ~~~powershell
 # Ensure we can run everything